-Notwithstanding financial constraints, we propose three scenarios for funding:

-- one which is based on actual needs of the population and the hospitals at a coverage rate of 100%. - one which ensures equity between the displaced population and the hosting community by following the MoPH rate of 85% - and the third assumes a worst-case scenario by continuing to follow the UNHCR coverage rates of 75% the funding pledged for direct hospital reimbursement, estimated either 75%, or 85% will need to be topped by NGOs (25% or 15% respectively), in order to avoid unpaid bills
+Notwithstanding financial constraints, we propose three scenarios for funding, one which is based on actual needs of the population and the hospitals at a coverage rate of 100 percent, one which ensures equity between the displaced population and the hosting community by following the MoPH rate of 85 percent, and the third assumes a worst-case scenario by continuing to follow the UNHCR coverage rates of 75 percent.
 All three scenarios aim to cover all hospitalization cases rather than a select few based on current UNHCR criteria.

-Following an expected admission rate of 12%, the population in need of hospitalization is estimated at 128,500 individuals: 120,000 Syrians, 5,000 PRS and 3,500 PRL.
+Following an admission rate of 12%, the population in need of hospitalization is estimated at 128,500 individuals: 120,000 Syrians, 5,000 PRS and 3,500 PRL.
 The cost per admission is estimated at \$977 USD.